viseztrance/flow/README.md

 ## Usage

-At a minimum, you can just provide the path to the log file you're insterested in:
+At a minimum, you can just provide the path to the log file you're interested in:

     flow path/to/log <options>